jjamesstark/ucP45/README.md

 ---

-In an effort to be completely transparent, I am also including all of [my personal notes](/Candidates/js_notes) in this repo
+In an effort to be completely transparent I am also including all of [my personal notes](/Candidates/js_notes) in this repo